Running a Storage Provider β

 # query your account balances

-mocad q bank balances {generated_test_account_address} --node http://localhost:26750
+mocad q bank balances {generated_test_account_address} --node http://localhost:26750Use cmd to send requests β

 If you have come to this step, congratulations, you can operate with your own private chain and MCSP.

-First, we need to configure cmd
+First, we need to configure cmd:

 cd moca-cmd/